top of page

 Care of Violets: The rule of thumb is “shade in summer and sun in winter,” which means under a deciduous tree/shrub and preferably on a slope.
 Violets like cool, damp humus-rich soils.
 Placing your violets in a herbaceous border under taller plants will offer a respite from the summer sun.

-Hardiness: All but the Parma violets (Duchesse de Parme, Alba Plena, and Marie Louise) and Viola hederacea (Australian Violet) are completely hardy in Zones 4-9).
+Hardiness: All except the Parma violets (Duchesse de Parme, Alba Plena, and Marie Louise) and Viola hederacea (Australian Violet) are completely hardy in Zones 4-9).
 Parmas, which have the strongest scent, will thrive outdoors in only the warmest of zones, but for most of us, they should be grown in pots and wintered indoors.
-For larger and more Parma blooms, begin cutting off runners in late summer.
+They may survive a frost if protected, but they will not survive a freeze.
+For larger and more Parma violet blooms, begin cutting off runners in late summer.

 Violets should not be allowed to dry out, which invites red spider mites, nor should they stay too wet (here's where a slope is useful), which invites slugs and a host of other problems.
 These violets are not difficult to grow, but they do require vigilance and a modicum of common sense.